Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 Hearts and roses are a popular tattoo combination among both men and women.
 Both the rose and heart are powerful symbols that are recognized all around the world.

 The combination of symbols can be designed in a variety of different styles.
-Although you most often see the design done in red, people rebel against tradition and use red, white, yellow, pink, purple, black, or even black instead.
+Although you most often see the design done in red, some people rebel against tradition and use white, yellow, pink, purple, or even black instead.

 Rose-and-heart tattoos include banners, text, and lettering, often depicting the name of a loved one, or "Mom" or "Dad," and they are popular with parents who want to represent their children's names.
 Couples often get matching rose-and-heart tattoos, although everyone will advise against this.